June – October 2004

 Phase 3 (16 – 31 July)

 Artists: Ken Yonetani, Kijeong Song and Jae Hoon Lee

 Through his interactive installations, Ken Yonetani demonstrates a heightened sensitivity to environmental concerns.
-Developed from research undertaken with the CSIRO, Yonetani presented an installation of over 300 ceramic tiles, featuring ten endangered species of butterfly in Fumie – Butterfly Mandala, 2004.
-On opening night, these fragile tiles lines the floors and walls of the Gallery 4A, and in navigating the gallery to make their way through the exhibition, guests were forces forced to crush, trample and destroy the files underfoot. in this spectacular and ephemeral installation, the audience is acknowledges as complicit in the destruction and disappearance of the natural world.
+Developed from research undertaken with CSIRO, Yonetani presented an installation of over 300 ceramic tiles, featuring ten endangered species of butterfly in Fumie – Butterfly Mandala, 2004.
+On opening night, these fragile tiles lined the floors and walls of the Gallery 4A, and in navigating the gallery to make their way through the exhibition, guests were forced to crush, trample and destroy the files underfoot. in this spectacular and ephemeral installation, the audience is acknowledged as complicit in the destruction and disappearance of the natural world.

 Kijeong Song has been photographing the dissolution of cultural barriers through the documentation of cross-cultural relationships.
-In these photographs Couples, 2004, Song documents couples in the intimate environment of their homes, where geographical and cultural boundaries dissolve.
-She photographs the everyday, the things that may be overlooked, highlighting the banal and everyday family environment which people easily pass by in everyday life.
+In the series of photographs, Couples, 2004, Song documents couples in the intimate environment of their homes, where geographical and cultural boundaries dissolve.
+She highlights the banal and everyday family environment which people easily pass by in their day-to0-day life.

 Phase 4 (6 August – 21 August)

 Artists: Shilpa Gupta, Katherine Huang, Mahmoud Yekta and David Clarke.